 However, Dr Arthur Tjandra of Elixir de Vie has explained in great detail why “back to basics” is still be the best and safest method in liposuction, with the highest satisfaction rates and lowest risk of complications: “Liposuction Case Studies @ Elixir de Vie“.
 You will never be able to find this page on all major search engines, because it has been black-listed.
 Why?
 Because the liposuction devices industry, which is worth tens of billions of dollars a year, does not want prospective patients to learn the information on this page!
 After all, a set of liposuction device costs at least US$100,000, while a piece of plastic syringe costs less than US$2.
 There is too much to lose if patients start asking for syringe liposuction!
 What you see on your search results from search engines are determined largely by advertisers’ dollars to either promote or suppress any website(s) and/or information.
 You must understand that search engines’ revenues come from advertisers!
 With tens of billions of dollars profit every year, liposuction devices manufacturers would not mind spending a few hundred million dollars, a small fraction of their profits, to aggressively promote machine liposuction, and to suppress information on syringe liposuction!

 Besides performing liposuction with nothing but just a plastic syringe, Dr Arthur Tjandra of Elixir de Vie also performs all his liposuction cases under awake anesthesia, which means that patients are completely awake during the procedure!
 But, as local anesthesia, also called tumescent anesthesia, is being administered, the procedure is almost painless.
-We have posted a number of videos of patients getting liposuction done under local anesthesia on our YouTube channel, but most of them have been removed by YouTube for reasons we have stated above.
-You may still see a few working links to those videos on our website: Elixir de Vie Liposuction Case Studies.
+We have posted a number of videos of patients getting liposuction done under local anesthesia on our YouTube channel, and put up the links on our website: Elixir de Vie Liposuction Case Studies.